 - Contractors often receive higher rates of pay than if they were working as a permanent employee.
 This is due to the fact that employers do not have to pay for additional benefits such as pension contributions, holiday entitlement and sick pay.
 Many contact rates are decided based on the role and your experience, so you may have the opportunity to negotiate your salary with your clients.

-- Through working as a Limited company contractor there are more tax planning opportunities available to you, such as the ability to claim business related costs as business expenses.
-For more information on what costs you may be entitled to claim to take a look at our Contractor’s Guide to Expenses page.
+- Working as a limited company contractor means that there are more tax planning opportunities available to you, such as the ability to claim business related costs as business expenses.
+For more information on what costs you may be entitled to claim to take a look at our guide to expenses.

 - As a contractor, you can take your career in the direction that you want it to go by only accepting contracts, which will provide the experience and skill development that will benefit you.
-Having a range of experience will not only increase your skill set, making you potentially more desirable to future employers but also a long list of references and industry contacts.
+Having a range of experience will not only increase your skillset, making you more desirable to future employers but also a long list of references and industry contacts.

-For more information on how working on a contract basis could benefit you then please visit our benefits of contracting page.
+For more information on how working on a contract basis could benefit you, visit our benefits of contracting page.

-To find work as a Telecommunications Engineer your first point of call would be to contact one of the many recruitment agencies that specialise in the engineering or telecommunications markets.
+To find work as a Telecommunications Engineer, your first step should be to contact one of the many recruitment agencies that specialise in the engineering or telecommunications markets.
 Below are some agencies and job boards that you may find useful:

 - Glotel is telecommunication recruitment professionals who specialise in data networks, research and development and mobile communications.
 They operate across 50 different countries and have offices throughout the UK and Asia.